 In general, hate crimes are prosecuted by the state in which they occur, but the federal government prosecutes crimes that fall under their jurisdiction by occurring on federal property or by taking place across state lines.

 It is no secret that prosecutors often charge defendants with the most serious offenses possible and with as many offenses as possible.
 If the victim of a crime happens to be a member of any demographic often targeted by hate groups, a suspect may be charged with a hate crime even if the act was not motivated by hatred, prejudice or bias.
 A skillful defense attorney can challenge any evidence of a hate crime and can work toward having inflated charges reduced or dismissed.

-For a close analysis of your case and to schedule a free consultation with an experienced violent crime defense lawyer, call at Law Firm of Oklahoma or submit our confidential online case review form.
+For a close analysis of your case and to schedule a free consultation with an experienced violent crime defense lawyer, call the Law Firm of Oklahoma at (405) 608-4990 or submit our confidential online case review form.